-An 86 year old patient transferred to the treating hospital with signs of septic shock
+An 86 year old patient was transferred to the treating hospital with signs of septic shock.

 This case highlights the benefit of T2Bacteria’s rapid bacterial species identification, which allowed for a rapid escalation of antibiotic therapy and discontinuation of unnecessary antibiotics once Pseudomonas aeruginosa was identified.